 The Center for Health and Global Environment at the Harvard TH Chan School of Public Health provides an incredible platform for conversations about how environments impact humans.
 Far too often the seafood industry focuses only on seafood, not on consumers or the context in which seafood enters their lives.
 Having the support of such a known and trusted institution opens up entirely new avenues of conversation that otherwise seafood has no access to and would not play a role.

-2018 looks to be a big year in terms of impact for you, how do you see Verlasso helping in that mission and how do you feel you can support the Verlasso efforts of continuous improvement at all levels from hatchery to plate?
+2018 looks to be a big year in terms of impact for you.
+How do you see Verlasso helping in that mission and how do you feel you can support Verlasso’s efforts of continuous improvement at all levels from hatchery to plate?

 I’ve just published a book telling the story of our seafood heritage and how we got to where we are.
-Part of that conversation is the question now, where are we going?
-The answer, per the FAO SDGs, as per NOAA, as per some of the leading thinkers such as Wally Stevens at GAA, we must move towards aquaculture as not only an opportunity to make seafood more sustainable and enduring as a growth-potential market, but also using seafood as a means to elevate the dialogue about food systems in general.
-There are more people coming to this planet, populations are rapidly increasing but there is no more arable land, there is already a shortage of fresh water and a lot of political, societal and emotional issues with the increasing productivity of conventional and new forms of agriculture as well as re-investing in organic and heritage methods of production.
+Part of that conversation is the question, where are we going?
+The answer, per the FAO SDGs (and as per NOAA and some of the leading thinkers such as Wally Stevens at GAA) is that we must move towards aquaculture as not only an opportunity to make seafood more sustainable and enduring as a growth-potential market, but also using seafood as a means to elevate the dialogue about food systems in general.
+There are more people coming to this planet and populations are rapidly increasing, but there is no more arable land.
+There is already a shortage of fresh water and a lot of political, societal and emotional issues with the increasing productivity of conventional and new forms of agriculture (as well as re-investing in organic and heritage methods of production).
 The most logical place to grow food production and to drive sustainability as a macro topic is to increase our dependence upon sustainable marine and freshwater food production.
 After all, 71% of our planet is in fact water.
 It’s about time we look beyond the comfortable confines of solid ground to find our future.

 In order to do this, we have to provide positive examples.
-We need to combat the negative or even neutral perception of ocean food systems by informing consumers about the potential and gaining not only market support but also social license to pursue expansion of aquaculture efforts.
+We need to combat the negative or even neutral perception of ocean food systems by informing consumers about the potential - gaining not only market support but also social license to pursue expansion of aquaculture efforts.
 We’re only going to achieve this by showcasing positive examples such as Verlasso.
-Aquaculture.
-It’s not about brand versus brand, but rather showcasing the true leaders in the field in order to promote broader adoption of best practices and sustainability innovations and to augment consumer confidence.
+Aquaculture is not about brand versus brand, but rather showcasing the true leaders in the field in order to promote broader adoption of best practices and sustainability innovations, and to augment consumer confidence.